barebox/barebox/Documentation/devel/architecture.rst

 and for dynamic allocations.
 When barebox has probed the memory banks, the whole memory will become available.

-As result of this design, the same barebox proper binary can be reused for many different boards.
+As a result of this design, the same barebox proper binary can be reused for many different boards.
 Unlike Linux, which can expect a bootloader to pass it the device tree, barebox *is* the bootloader.
 For this reason, barebox proper is prefixed with what is called a prebootloader (PBL).
 The PBL